Send them home from Beijing: on to Tibet

 We are off to Macao, and I’m eager to spend a day and night there since I haven’t been there since 1997.
 In 1999, it became part of China, ending four centuries as a Portuguese colony, and closing 500 years of European rule in China.

-Believe it or not, and I don’t, I saw a special on mainland China on the mainland position on the internet in China.
+Believe it or not, and I don’t, I saw a special on the mainland position on the internet in China.
 While the China Daily, the mouthpiece of the regime, still talks about boys who spend so much time on the internet that they fail their classes (a universal problem) and steal money until their parents and teachers “reeducate” them and they write letters begging the government to ban the internet, in mainland China I expect will be much changed.

 The Road to Singapore